Greendale Community School

-Greendale Community School was a community school, a form of State-sponsored secondary school, in the Northside suburb of Kilbarrack, Dublin, Ireland, located near the boundary with Raheny.
+Greendale Community School was a community school, a form of state-sponsored secondary school, in the Northside suburb of Kilbarrack, Dublin, Ireland, located near the boundary with Raheny.

 Location

 Greendale was situated on c.
 4.5 acre of land, near Kilbarrack DART suburban rail station and Greendale Shopping Centre, and its grounds included a basketball court once used by Killester Basketball club and later by KUBS Basket Ball Club.

 History

 Construction

 Greendale was built in the mid-1970s, opening in 1975, with capacity for not less than 800 pupils.
 The school quickly exceeded its numbers, and extension work in the early 1980s allowed for up to 900 students.
 By 1996, however, core pupil numbers were down to 449, then 215 at the start of the 2003–2004 school year, and 160 in 2006.
-In addition to the day pupils, Greendale had long offered a range of night courses and adult education initiatives, facilitating up to 1,400 students at a time.
+In addition to the day pupils, Greendale offered a range of night courses and adult education initiatives.